Escape Big Tech / Secure Email: Reclaiming Your Privacy from Gmail & Big Tech

 3. Be mindful of metadata

-Effective spam management improves both security and privacy:
+Effective spam management improves secure email and email privacy:

-1. Use temporary email services for one-time signups
+1. Use temporary email services (SimpleLogin, Firefox Relay) for one-time signups

-• Reduces exposure of your main email address
+• Reduces exposure of your main private email address

 2. Be strategic with your real email address